-On n (Date & Time) at (Place)
+On (Date & Time) at (Place)

-.
-(Student) demonstrated the fol lowing behaviors:
+(Student) demonstrated the following behaviors: . ,

-[]
+[] Unsteady Gait

-[]
+[] Slurred Speech

-[]
+[] Aggressive Tone (describe)

-[]
+[] Smell of Alcohol

-[]
+[] Smell of Marijuana

 [] Physical Aggression (describe)

-[]] Other
+[] Other

-he following witness(es) also observed the behavior(s) noted: he action(s) taken were (time & initial on each).
+following witness(es) also observed the behavior(s) noted: action(s) taken were (time & initial on each).

-Student was removed from the o -
+Student was removed from the client care setting.

-Student was removed from the o classroom/lab setting.
+Student was removed from the classroom/lab setting.

 Other (describe)

-Notif otification to occurred on (Date & Time)
+Notif fication to (Date & Time)

-tudent may not return to clinical until she/he has met with the Direct f the need to submit to an immediate drug screening or face possible
+ent may not return to clinical until she/he has met with the Director of Nursing.
+The student was info e need to submit to an immediate drug screening or face possible suspension or other action (s). ormed

 Date

-Instru astructor
+Instru

 Stude Date

+Stude

-With Date
+Witn Date

-If stu student is unable to sign, please indicate reason or reasons given:
+If stu dent is unable to sign, please indicate reason or reasons given: